Overview

 Despite a recent study indicating the prevalence of adjustment disorder may be as high as 9.2%, adjustment disorder has not attracted much research attention.

 In the DSM-5, adjustment disorders were classified as trauma and stress-related disorders for the first time.
-However, there is still a lack of specific diagnostic criteria, like particular symptoms and the combinations or numbers required for a diagnosis, as there are other DSM conditions.
+However, there is still a lack of specific diagnostic criteria, like symptoms and the combinations or numbers required for a diagnosis, as there are other DSM conditions.
 The subtypes are not well-researched, and clear treatment guidelines do not exist.

 Some professionals believe that classifying adjustment disorder as a trauma and stress-related disorder may draw more attention from the research community.
 Some researchers also believe that the International Statistical Classification of Diseases and Related Health Problems, 11th edition (ICD-11), the global standard for diagnostics, may be more accurate than the DSM-V when defining adjustment disorder.

 Due to a lack of research, the diagnostic criteria in the DSM-V remain similar to the DSM-IV despite being reclassified.
-The DSM still focuses on adjustment disorder as impairment or distress that is judged to be excessive.
+The DSM still focuses on adjustment disorders such as impairment or distress that is judged to be excessive.
 The ICD-11, on the other hand, introduced changes that indicated a significant shift in its definition of the disorder.
 Like the DSM, the ICD also recognizes that adjustment disorder is related to a stressor, but it indicates that the condition may result from a failure to adapt.
 This emphasis on difficulty adapting is not mentioned in the DSM-V.

 Statistics